 Table 1: Commission-free ETF Comparison

 Index funds usually play a role in any well-balanced portfolio.
 I have an account with Firstrade where all “loaded” and “no-load” funds are commission-free.
-With over 2,200 funds to choose from, the selection will meet most people’s needs.
+With over 2,200 funds, the selection will meet most people’s needs.

 Commissions: Firstrade vs. TDA vs. E-Trade